The Same Moon

 Sometimes you have to run far, far away to find your way home.

-For more information about The Same Moon, please click here to visit my Same Moon page.
+For more information about The Same Moon — including where to find it — please click here to visit my Same Moon page.

 For my most recent writing, please visit my blog.